 Another, perhaps more easily remedied disconnect in the McCarthy text concerns his approach to tiered assignments.
 The practice of tiered assignments is certainly not new, and there are multiple, reliable texts that support the construction and facilitation of this kind of differentiation.
+At points in the book, McCarthy seems to support assigning students to a certain tier for assignments based on preliminary data and under the umbrella of proximal development.
+Top challenge tiers, he sometimes indicates, are not useful to some students.
 However, I like many other teacher educators have come to believe that any layer of an assignment should be offered to everyone in the class as much as conceivably possible.
 Having taught many Paideia classrooms and likewise heterogeneous literature courses, it seems that assigning tiers, even based on good assessment data, is a tricky business.
 In the interest of meeting student challenge and understandably varied student interest, I model the practice of assigning tiered assignments, but I often make the highest tier available as extra credit to anyone who feels she is ready for it, not just for the honors or advanced students.
-This practice seems contradictory to some of the McCarthy’s suggestions.
-After a well-modeled tiered activity with think-dots used in a figure to connote level of difficulty in a literacy activity, McCarthy explains, for example, that “The teacher designed the first Think Dot at the level equal to what she wanted all students to achieve.
-Next, she reviewed the tasks compared to student achievement data.
-Realizing that some students would struggle beyond a helpful point with the tasks, she constructed a second version of the Think Dot” (p.
-120).
-In this example, the explanation seems logical, and the phrase “beyond a helpful point” is key.
-However, as someone who routinely sees value in creating the challenge that any student can go beyond her tier and take a healthy risk of failure or success as a result, I worry that sentences like these, scattered throughout the sections on tiered activities, will have to be counter-acted or at least explained with alternative paradigms for instructors who, like me, see value in opening up every tier to every student as much as possible.
-Because McCarthy is so adept at explaining basic, good pedagogy along with differentiated strategies, it seems worth noting when there is even a small point that might need further discussion, elaboration, or modeling.
+Because McCarthy is so adept at explaining basic, good pedagogy along with differentiated strategies, it seems worth noting when there is even a small point that might need further discussion on differing paradigms, or more elaborationregarding context, or modeling.
 That said, this addition is an easy fix in such a solid reading experience.